 Find out more about our extensive purity testing in the next tab.

 For final purity and activity tests on our proteins, we choose a vial at random and reconstitute as recommended.
-Biochemical identity and purity is determined using SDS-PAGE, mass spectrometry and analytical reverse phase chromatography.
+Biochemical identity and purity is determined using SDS-PAGE, mass spectrometry and analytical reversed-phase chromatography.
 Bioactivity is quantified using an appropriate cell-based assay.
-As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry leading low levels (<0.01 EU per µg protein).
-We also check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg so when you use the proteins you can rely on your calculated dilution.
+As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry-leading low levels (<0.01 EU per µg protein).
+We also check that the correct amount of protein is recovered from the vial - it might sound basic but if you order 100 µg, we believe you should receive 100 µg, so when you use the proteins you can rely on your calculated dilution.

 Purified recombinant protein (7 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced conditions (NR) and stained with Coomassie Brilliant Blue R250.

 Stem cell cultures are sensitive to endotoxins1, which can be present in media, serum and as a contaminant on plasticware.
 We optimize our protein production processes to ensure the lowest possible levels of endotoxin contamination.
-Our endotoxin pass criteria are set at the industry leading <0.1 EU per ug protein and we aim for <0.01 EU per ug protein.
+Our endotoxin pass criteria are set at the industry-leading <0.1 EU per ug protein and we aim for <0.01 EU per ug protein.
 Endotoxin levels in our proteins are determined by an external expert microbiological testing services provider.
-Example data from Qk001 batch #011

 IPSC (Stemnovate iPSC1) were cultured in serum-free media containing 100ng/ml hFGF4.
 The number of viable metabolically active cells was detected by ATP measurement using a bioluminescent reaction (n=3; data show mean ± SEM).
 No media change was performed on day 2 leading to reduced viable cell numbers on day 3.
 Data provided by Stemnovate Ltd, Cambridge, UK.

 Thaw the sample on ice, spin briefly and dilute with PBS as needed.
-Our protein are supplied carrier-protein free.
+Our proteins are supplied carrier protein-free.
 If compatible with your work, add carrier protein of your choice such as BSA, HSA or gelatin to further minimize loss by adsorption.
 Spin in a microfuge for 5 minutes at maximum speed, and divide the solution into suitable aliquots and store at -80°C. We recommend that single-use aliquots should be prepared to avoid freeze-thaw cycles.

 Every effort is made to ensure samples are sterile however we recommend sterile filtering after dilution in media or the final working solution.

-We check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg so when you use the proteins you can rely on your calculated dilution.
+We check that the correct amount of recombinant FGF4 protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg, so when you use the proteins you can rely on your calculated dilution.